senmer5/Mobile_Sales_Power_BI_DAX_Formula/README.md

 - Navigate and use the Power BI interface effectively
 - Model data using DAX formulas
 - Create comparative time-based analyses
-- Design interactive and mobile-friendly dashboards
+- Design interactive and friendly dashboards
 - Publish dashboards to Power BI Service

 ---